 External solid wall insulation is like wrapping your home in a blanket.
-With the most popular method rigid insulation boards are fixed to the outside walls and then covered with a weatherproof coating.
-You then choose a finish, from a range of options (modern render, pebble-dash, brick-work), so you can change the look of your home at the same time as making it more energy efficient.
+There are a number of methods, but in the most popular, rigid insulation boards are fixed to your outside walls and then covered with a weatherproof coating.
+You then choose a finish, from a range of options (modern render, pebble-dash, brick-work), so you can change the look of your home at the same time as making it more comfortable and energy efficient.